Ua Huka: Flora

-The vegetation of the plateaus of Ua Huka is poorer than that of the other Marquesan islands.
-Especially the northwestern part of the island, corresponding to the outer side of the large crater.
+The vegetation of the plateaus of Ua Huka is poorer than that of the other Marquesan islands, especially the northwestern part of the island, corresponding to the outer side of the large crater.
+Much of the plant cover, here consists primarily of dryland scrub due to a drier climate.

 Unlike the plateaus and hills, the valleys have a much more exuberant vegetation, similar to that of the other islands of the archipelago.
 This diversity has been enhanced by the creation of the Papuakeikaa arboretum near Vaipaee.
 This unique achievement in Polynesia brings together more than a thousand species of trees from all over the world, including one of the largest collections of citrus trees in the world (almost three hundred varieties).
 It is intended to serve as a reserve for the reforestation of the island.

 The impoverishment of the vegetation is largely due to domestic animals introduced by man, which have then been reintroduced into the wild.
 Goats, pigs and horses have largely destroyed the vegetation.
 Ua Huka proudly calls itself the "Island of Horses", but the serious damage they have caused is hidden.

-In the valleys there are small remnants of the original rainforest, consisting of Hibiscus tiliaceus, Piper latifolium and Metrosideros and Weinmannia.
+In the valleys there are small remnants of the original rainforest, consisting of Hibiscus tiliaceus, Piper latifolium, Pterophylla marquesana, and Metrosideros.
 In the humid and shady areas of the narrow gorges grow lush masses of moss and ferns.
 In the west of the island, the rainforest changes to a drier forest, composed mainly of hibiscus, pandanus, guavas and glochidion.
 In the lower areas of the large valleys, coconut and breadfruit trees have been planted.
 There is still a remnant of Pisonia grandis in the lower reaches of Hane Bay.

 The short valleys of the north coast are almost devoid of vegetation, and the upper parts of the mountains are even arid and desert-like.

 Fauna

-Because of the sparse vegetation, there are only a few species of native land animals on Ua Huka, mainly insects, lizards, land birds and spiders.
-The island has given its name to a genus of spiders endemic to the Marquesas, which belongs to the canopy spider family (Linyphiidae).

-This is due to two main factors: the drier climate and the large number of goats and horses that graze freely there, contributing to deforestation.
-Ua Huka is also known as the "horse island" and it is said that there are more horses than people on the island.
-The number of horses and goats is said to be around 3,000.
+Because of the sparse vegetation, there are only a few species of native land animals on Ua Huka, mainly insects, lizards, land birds and spiders including a genus of spiders endemic to the Marquesas named after this island itself belonging to the canopy spider family (Linyphiidae).
+The large number of feral goats and horses that graze freely there contribute to scrub deforestation.
+Horses were brought from Chile to Ua Huka by Admiral du Petit-Thouars in 1842, it has gained a reputation ever since as the "horse island" where it is said that there are more horses than people on the island numbering around 3,000.

 Life is richer around the island: giant tortoises in Haavei Bay, sharks, dolphins, manta rays and thousands of seabirds live on the islets.
 In particular, Hemeni and Teuaua, also known as the "bird islands", are home to a large colony of terns.
 The Polynesian Ornithological Society "MANU" lists 35 species of birds on Ua Huka, 16 marine and 17 terrestrial, 8 of which are endemic.

 Its forests also contain the last specimens of the Iphis monarch, a small passerine bird.

 There are six endemic and critically endangered landbird species in Ua Huka: